LadybirdBrowser/ladybird/Documentation/Browser/Patterns.md

 ### File placement

-The `.cpp`, `.h`, and `.idl` files for a given interface should all be in the same directory, unless the implementation is hand-written when it cannot be generated from IDL.
+The `.cpp`, `.h`, and `.idl` files for a given interface should all be in the same directory, unless the implementation is handwritten when it cannot be generated from IDL.
 In those cases, no IDL file is present and code should be placed in `Bindings/`.

 ## Testing